 They have the most robust diaphragms since the diaphragm must hold an attache coil.
 The passive components of the dynamic microphones (mainly the transducer element and optional output transducer) are much more durable than the active components of condenser and active ribbon mics.

-Condenser microphones, though not as durable as dynamic mics, are still pretty sturdy, especially if they do not have tube electronics.
+Though not as durable as dynamic mics, condenser microphones are still pretty sturdy, especially if they do not have tube electronics.

 Condensers are often considered fragile, though that's not necessarily true.

-The capsules of most condenser microphones are fairly tough, so long as they’re protected by a grille.
-The same goes for the solid-state electronics.
+The capsules of most condenser microphones are fairly tough, so long as a grille protects them.
+The same goes for solid-state electronics.